jeremyabbott/jeremyabbott.dev/posts/setting-up-prism-with-bulma.md

 ---
 layout: post
-title: Setting up Prism for Fornax
+title: Setting up Prism with Bulma
 author: Jeremy Abbott
 published: 2020-07-02
 ---

-# Setting up Prism for Fornax
+# Setting up Prism with Bulma

-I'm using Fornax to generate my new site.
-Because a lot of the content here is around software and coding, syntax highlighting is crucial.
-I decided to use [Prism](https://prismjs.com/index.html) to handle syntax highlighting.

-## The Problem

 When you create a new site with Fornax via `fornax new`, or `dotnet fornax new` in my case, you get a new static site that uses Bulma.
 This is fine until you add in Prism.